-Similarly, if you feel that you are in a situation in which profitability is being placed above ethical conduct, then you should raise the concern through the Speak Up process.
+Similarly, if you feel that you are in a situation in which profitability is being prioritized over ethical conduct, you should raise the concern through the Speak Up process.

 If you are not certain if a situation is ethical or not, you might ask the following questions to help determine your next steps:

 - Is it legal?

 - Does it align with the Code of Conduct?

 - Does it represent our mission and cores values at HarmonyCares?

 - Is it fair and honest?

-- Would I be concerned if the situation was discussed in the media?
+- Would I be concerned if the situation were discussed in the media?

-If your answer is no to any of the questions above or you just don't feel the situation is "Living the Code" - Speak Up!
+If your answer is no to any of the questions above or you just don't feel the situation is Living the Code - Speak Up!